 After the approval of the company name, we will apply to ACRA for your company registration Singapore.
 It takes little time to complete the Singapore company formation process, assuming the documents are in order.

 For your Singapore company registration online, visit BizFile+.

 After the successful incorporation of company, ACRA sends a confirmation email.
 It contains the Singapore company registration number.
 In Singapore, this soft copy works as the official certificate of incorporation.
 If you need, we can obtain a hard copy of this certificate by making an online request.
 A nominal fee will be applicable.

 Company Business Profile

-You can obtain company business profile from the authority right after the incorporation.
-It contains particulars of the company and can be availed by making an online request with a small application fee.
-It will be available in PDF file format which can be downloaded within an hour of the request.
+After opening a company in Singapore, obtain company business profile.
+It contains particulars of the company and can be obtained online by paying a small fee.
+It comes in PDF format and can be downloaded within an hour of the request.

 - Company name and registration number